hapijs/bell/Providers.md

 [Provider Documentation](https://developers.google.com/identity/protocols/OpenIDConnect)

-You must also enable the Google+ API in your profile.
+By default the Google provider uses a Google+ API to access a users profile.
+Using Google+ APIs requires developers to enable the Google+ API in the Google Developer Console.
 Go to APIs & Auth, then APIs and under Social APIs click Google+ API and enable it.

+Alternatively you may use the `profileUrl` config to fetch a users standard Google Account details.
+At the time of writing, [https://www.googleapis.com/oauth2/v3/userinfo](https://www.googleapis.com/oauth2/v3/userinfo) is the latest version of the alternative user profile endpoint.

 - `scope`: Defaults to `['profile', 'email']`
-- `config`: not applicable
+- `config`:
+  - `profileUrl`: String *optional* alternative to the default Google+ API profile URL. (use this if you wish to fetch non-Google+ profile data.)
 - `auth`: https://accounts.google.com/o/oauth2/v2/auth
 - `token`: https://www.googleapis.com/oauth2/v4/token